2020PB/police-brutality/reports/Michigan.md

 * https://pressfreedomtracker.us/all-incidents/detroit-news-journalist-captures-her-own-detention-livestream/

-### Police charge protestors and press | June 2nd
+### Police charge protesters and press | June 2nd

-Police line is seen using shields to push back a small group of protestors.
-The filmer, a reporter, moves around to the other side of the protestors.
-At this point, the footage captures another group of police officers charging the protestors from behind without warning.
+Police line is seen using shields to push back a small group of protesters.
+The filmer, a reporter, moves around to the other side of the protesters.
+At this point, the footage captures another group of police officers charging the protesters from behind without warning.

 The footage becomes blurry as it appears that police strike the reporter, who repeatedly states, "I am press," and is standing alongside several camera crews.